ibis-project/ibis/docs/source/release/index.rst

    notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

 * :feature:`2607` Implement Not operation in PySpark backend
+* :feature:`2610` Added support for case/when in PySpark backend
+* :bug:`2610` Fixes a NPE issue with substr in PySpark backend
 * :feature:`2603` Add support for np.array as literals for backends that already support lists as literals
 * :bug:`2354` Fixes binary data type translation into BigQuery bytes data type
 * :bug:`2577` Make StructValue picklable